THE FOUNDERS SERIES:

 3:39 The reasons behind them starting Kidsunlimited and how they couldn’t find what they needed so they created it themselves.

 4:57 The Yin and Yang of working together as a couple and how their strengths complemented each other.

-5:43 The philosophy behind their creative approach where the child is at the centre and the importance of an a great staff team and environment.
+5:43 The philosophy behind their creative approach where the child is at the centre and the importance of a great staff team and environment.

-8:30 Breakthrough moments with a parents.
+8:30 Breakthrough moments with parents.
 We hear 2x stories of important moments where educating the parent is key.

 11:22 A time when they made a difference with a child - how they managed a child that really didn’t want to be at nursery and they share a funny story.

 13:54 Why Wilmslow was chosen as the location for the first nursery, how they overcame issues with neighbours and achieved planning permission.
 The new skills Jeannie needed to develop in order to achieve this.

 18:05 What the biggest challenge was in the Kidsunlimited ‘early years’.
 The hurdles and resistance they overcame in order to grow.